Privacy and Data Protection Policy

 Your information will be shared internally amongst selected staff who need this information in order to carry out their duties in line with the purposes set out above.
 We may need to share your personal information with others from time to time, including:

-• our professional advisers, such as our accounting and legal advisers where they require information in order to provide advice to us;
+• our professional advisers, such as our accounting and legal advisers where they require information in order to provide advice to us or issue invoices;

 • if another entity acquires us or our assets, your information may be disclosed to that entity as part of the due diligence process and, if the acquisition goes ahead, your information will be transferred to that entity; and

-• our service providers, for example those who operate our email handling, or provide and support our management and data storage systems.
+• our service providers, for example those who operate our email handling, or provide and support our IT and data storage systems.

 We will also disclose your personal information if we are required to do so by law or to a law enforcement agency.